Ten weird things Italians say, and what they mean

 Piove a catinelle | It's raining like washbasins

 Picture someone in heaven turning the taps on full blast – this phrase is just a dramatic way of saying it’s raining heavily.
 Of course, this is Italy, so it’s also used in weather that those of us from less summery climes might refer to as a ‘light drizzle’...

 Photo: Mike Burns/Flickr

 Senza peli sulla lingua | Without hair on their tongue

-When you ask a friend to be brutally honest with you, even if you might not like their opinion, you ask them to say it “without hair on their tongue”.
-The ‘hair’ represents a filter that might stop you being overly blunt.
+When you ask a friend to be brutally honest with you (not that Italians usually need much persuasion) you ask them to say it “without hair on their tongue”.
+An English equivalent would be "without sugar-coating it".

 Photo: Eduardo Gaviña/Flickr